tula3and/tula3and.github.io/_posts/2020-09-14-github-ssh.md

 Log in Github → Settings → SSH and GPG keys → New SSH key<br/>
 Then, paste your public key to the box.<br/>

-If you don't use Sourcetree, you have finished it!
+If you don't use Sourcetree, you have finished it!<br/>
+Test with `ssh -T git@github.com` to see the connection.

 ## 5. Connect it with Sourcetree